-At the end of 2023, we expect the Walloon Region's net direct and indirect debt (NDID) to reach €36 billion and thus to represent a very high 213% of operating revenues (or 209% of total revenues).
-According to our forecasts, the region will post average financing deficits averaging €2.5 billion over 2023-24, against €1 billion in 2019.
-As a result, the NDID will further increase to around €39 billion, pushing the debt burden, as measured by the NDID-to-operating revenues ratio, around 230% by the end of 2024, which is the end of the current political mandate.
+At the end of 2023, the Walloon Region's net direct and indirect debt (NDID) to reach €36 billion and thus to represent a very high 220% of operating revenues.
+According to our forecasts, the region will post average financing deficits averaging €2.3 billion over 2024-25, against €1 billion in 2019.
+As a result, the NDID will further increase to around €41 billion, pushing the debt burden, as measured by the NDID-to-operating revenues ratio, around 243% by the end of 2025.

-The region's recurring financing deficits are mainly driven by large spending related to the Walloon Recovery Plan, which will represent €5.0 billion of expenditure over 2023-20251.
+The region's recurring financing deficits are mainly driven by large spending related to the Walloon Recovery Plan, which will represent €5 billion of expenditure over 2023-20251.
 Out of the WRP, only 16% (€1.13 billion) will benefit from budget neutral funding from the European Union (EU)'s Recovery and Resilience Facility (RRF).
-While the boost in public investment from the WRP should generate medium-to-long-term economic, social and environmental benefits, its large size underpins the large financing deficits over the coming years.
+While the boost in public investment from the WRP should generate medium- to long-term economic, social and environmental benefits, its large size also contributes to the large financing deficits until 2027.

 Robust revenue growth and savings measures will only partially offset the cost of the Walloon Recovery Plan.
 Revenues move in line with nominal gross domestic product (GDP) growth, providing a natural hedge against inflation.
-Meanwhile, the region has committed to achieve a so-called "sustainability effort" amounting to at least ≤ 150 million each year over a 10-year period, starting in 2022, in order to stabilize its debt-to-revenue ratio.
-By the end of 2023, we expect that the region will post accumulated savings of ≤ 400 million, and the 2024 budget includes an additional ≤ 100 million of savings.
-This will however not prevent the region's debt burden from growing over the next couple of years.
+Meanwhile, the region has committed to achieve a so-called "sustainability effort" amounting to at least €150 million each year over a 10-year period, starting in 2022, in order to stabilize its debt-to-revenue ratio.
+By the end of 2023, the region has achieved its targets and announced €268 million savings in 2025.
+While these efforts demonstrated the credibility of the region's commitment, they will not prevent the region's debt burden from growing until at least 2027.

 Meanwhile, we expect debt affordability to remain strong.
-Based on our forecasts, interest payments will reach 2.9% of operating revenue in 2025, from 2.1% in 2022, reflecting the higher interest rates environment.
+Based on our forecasts, interest payments will reach 2.9% of operating revenue in 2025, from 2.2% in 2023, reflecting the higher interest rates environment.
 However, the region continues to benefit from strong market access, which underpins relatively favorable funding conditions.